|

 Maintenance: Maintenance of this unit is not that hard, since it’s lighter and the spark plug, engine oil, and filters are pretty easy to access compared to the bigger units.

 Safety and warranty: The unit is certified by EPA and CARB with very low CO2 and other harmful gas emissions.
-Additionally, champion offers 3 years of limited warranty and lifetime technical support nationwide.
+Additionally, champion offers 3 years of the limited warranty and lifetime technical support nationwide.

 • Light and compact